How to Pick Your Protein Sources for Maximum Results

 In such situations, follow the below guidelines when buying your protein snacks:

 - Eat protein bars & shakes that do NOT have sucralose.
 This is recommended not only for the reasons given above in previous section, but also because of recent discoveries of sucralose instability.
-Turns out that Sucralose when exposed to high heat becomes unstable releasing special compounds that are known to cause cancer.
+Sucralose when exposed to high heat becomes unstable releasing special hydrocarbon compounds that are known to cause cancer.
 This may not be an issue if you are having a sucralose containing snack that is cold and was never pre-treated with heat.
 But if you are eating protein bars with sucralose in them, then be careful.
 Many people heat protein bars in a microwave to make them softer and gooey.
-Or they would leave protein bars in hot conditions like dashboard of the car.
+Or they could leave protein bars in hot conditions like a car dashboard.
 If such protein bars have sucralose in them, then it becomes a dangerous proposition.
-The safe option is to away from bars containing sucralose or other artificial sweeteners.
+The safe option is to stay away from bars containing sucralose or other artificial sweeteners.

 - Avoid protein bars containing egg whites or collagen when the source is not specified.
 Recent independent studies on a protein bar containing egg whites showed that the suppliers were using factory farmed chickens cooped up unhealthily (not to mention unethically), and stuffed with antibiotics and hormones.

-- If the bar or shake has whey concentrate in it, ensure that the whey concentrate comes from grass-fed cows.
+- Ensure better whey concentrate source.
+If the bar or shake has whey concentrate in it, ensure that the whey concentrate comes from grass-fed cows.

-- If the bar or shake has whey isolate in it, ensure that the isolate is cold-processed or minimally processed.
+- Ensure better whey isolate.
+If the bar or shake has whey isolate in it, ensure that the isolate is cold-processed or minimally processed.

-Special launch offer: Great news!
-We have special promo offer to celebrate the launch of Oorja bars for a limited time only.
-Get an ADDITIONAL 25% OFF of the web price + FREE SHIPPING.
-Use code WELCOME25 at checkout to see discount.
+Special offer: Want to try our award-winning Oorja bar?
+Get an ADDITIONAL 18% OFF your first order+ FREE SHIPPING.
+Use code OORJAWELCOME at checkout to see discount.
 Click here to buy now.